B-UMMI/chewBBACA/README.md

      BLASTp executables or if you want to use anoter BLAST istallation that is not the one added to the PATH.

+`--pm` (Optional) Prodigal running mode (default: single).

+`--fc` (Optional) Continue the previous allele calling process if it was
+       interrupted (default: False).

+`--fr` (Optional) Force process reset even if there are temporary
+       files from a previous process that was interrupted (default: False).

 By default, the AlleleCall process uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the `--ptf` argument.
+If a text file with a list of gene identifiers is passed to the `--gl` parameter, the process will only perform allele calling for the genes in the list.

 **Outputs files**:

 ```
 ./< OutputFolderName >_< datestamp>/< OutputFolderName > /results_statistics.txt
 ./< OutputFolderName >_< datestamp>/< OutputFolderName > /results_contigsInfo.txt